28796-Prateek-Rana/Census_data_Classification/README.md

 The analysis is segmented into two clear, readable stages, demonstrating a clear separation of concerns:

-* **`notebooks/1.0-EDA-Report.ipynb`**: Dedicated to initial data understanding, visualisations, and exploratory analysis of the `learn` dataset.
+* **`EDA-Report.ipynb`**: Dedicated to initial data understanding, visualisations, and exploratory analysis of the `learn` dataset.
-* **`notebooks/2.0-Production-Pipeline.ipynb`**: This notebook contains the entire functional pipeline.
+* **`Production-pipeline.ipynb`**: This notebook contains the entire functional pipeline.
 All major steps (data cleaning, feature engineering, training, and final evaluation) are **encapsulated in distinct Python functions** to ensure the code logic is clear, reusable, and easy to evaluate.

 ### 3.2.
 Class Imbalance Mitigation (XGBoost)